uvrajanshuman/Spring-Core/src/main/java/com/refstash/beans_and_ioc_container/README.md

 Here, **path** describes the location of XML-based Spring configuration file.

 #### 3. AnnotationConfigApplicationContext
-AnnotationConfigApplicationContext class used to load Annotation based configuration classes.
+AnnotationConfigApplicationContext class is used to load Annotation based configuration classes.
 It can take classes annotated with `@Configuration`, `@Component`, etc. as input.

 ```java
 ApplicationContext applicationContext = new AnnotationConfigApplicationContext(AppConfig.class);
 ```
-Here **AppConfig.class** the Annotated Spring configuration class.
+Here **AppConfig.class** is the Annotated Spring configuration class.

 **Note:**
 >`AnnotationConfigWebApplicationContext` and `XmlWebApplicationContext` are the implementations of `WebApplicationContext` and are used for web applications.

 >Since, `ApplicationContext` is the child interface of `BeanFactory`, and `WebApplicationContext` is also an indirect child interface of `BeanFactory`.<br>
->Any implementation of `WebApplicationContext` can be referred using any of the following instances `BeanFactory` instance, `ApplicationContext` instance, or `WebApplicationContext` instance.<br>
+>Any implementation of `WebApplicationContext` can be referred using any of the following `BeanFactory` reference, `ApplicationContext` reference, or `WebApplicationContext` reference.<br>
->Similarly, any implementation fo `ApplicationContext` interface can be referred using `ApplicationContext` instance or `BeanFactory` instance.
+>Similarly, any implementation fo `ApplicationContext` interface can be referred using `ApplicationContext` reference or `BeanFactory` reference.

 ## Retrieving a Bean from Spring IOC container